 SUMMARY OF CITY RULES FOR SHORT TERM RENTALS

-Internal Informational Posting.
-The City’s short term rental posting form is available online with all information completed must be posted in a visually unobstructed area within each unit of a short term rental.
+- Internal Informational Posting.
+The City’s short term rental internal posting form is available online.
+It shall be completed in its entirety and must be posted in a visually unobstructed area within each short term rental unit.

 What if I have questions?